Best of

 - What are unique things to do in the West Loop besides eating?

-- Bad Axe Throwing on Loomis, Puttery on Randolph, and Union Padel on Paulina are the most-cited active drop-in options.
+- Bad Axe Throwing on Loomis, Puttery on Randolph, and Union Padel on Paulina are our picks for active drop-in options.
 For more passive experiences, WNDR Museum runs immersive art installations and CH Distillery offers distillery tours.
 The Blackhawks Ice Center on Jackson opens to public skating outside team-practice hours.

 - Is there mini golf in the West Loop?